 The economic interests statement is not to include campaign receipts.
 Penalties for failure to file become progressively steeper, culminating in forfeiture of office for failure to file by May 31.
-But no fines or forfeitures of office are to be imposed if (a) the legislator did not file due to lack of notification by the Secretary of State of the need to file and (b) the legislator files within 30 days after getting notice.18 The Secretary of State, as required by law,19 posts the statements of state officers and employees on his Web site.
-Each statement is available for download as a PDF (portable document format) file, providing a visual reproduction of the paper statement that was filed.
+But no fines or forfeitures of office are to be imposed if (a) the legislator did not file due to lack of notification by the Secretary of State of the need to file and (b) the legislator files within 30 days after getting such notice.20